 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-Contractionary fiscal policy shifts the AD curve to the left.
+Expansionary policy shifts the AD curve to the right, while contractionary policy shifts it to the left.

 To increase consumer confidence, which in turn leads to stable expectations, To increase the size of the deficit, which produces higher interest rates, All of these answers, and To increase aggregate demand, which in turn boosts output and employment